Model training

 Loss

-If one wants to use the MSE loss for training, simply run this code to initialize it:
+For example, if a user wants to use the MSE loss for training that only includes energy and force matching objectives, simply run this code to initialize it:

 import optax